Actions are Overwritten when Choosing another Script Builder

 - In the Set Property tab click the Set Component Property radio button.

-- On the Set this property click on the Property property (i.e. the Text property), and click OK. to browse for your label
+- On the Set this property click on the Property property, and click OK. to browse for the Label component's Text

-- Type something into the To this value: field (i.e., Hello There!), or click the Property icon to to browse for a component property to use as the set-to value.
+- Type something into the To this value: field (i.e., Hello World!), or click the Property icon to browse for a component property to use as the set-to value.

 Press OK to commit the change.Set Property Build Script